VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 **Complete** method; this deletes the message from the subscription.
-Otherwise, if the client fails to process the message successfully, it calls the **Abandon** method; this releases the lock on the message and the same, or a different, client can then receive it.
-If the client does not call either the **Complete** or **Abandon** methods within a fixed time, this also releases the lock on the message.
+Otherwise, if the client fails to process the message successfully, it calls the **Abandon** method; this releases the lock on the message and the same, or a different client can then receive it.
+If the client does not call either the **Complete** or **Abandon** methods within a fixed time, the lock on the message is released.

 > **Note:** The **MessageReceived** event passes a reference to the
 > **SubscriptionReceiver** instance so that the handler can call either